Boutique Sri Lanka

 An early settler on Sri Lanka, which offers three quality courses and others are under development.

-Just 10 minutes away you can spend your winnings in the beach boutiques, such as Club Villa and Taru ; relax with a spot of fishing and a Sri Lankan meal at Riverside Ganga Gardens, or enjoy village life at the private villa Nisala Arana.
+Just 10 minutes away you can spend your winnings in the beach boutiques, such as Club Villa ; relax with a spot of fishing and enjoy village life at the private villa Nisala Arana.

 Sri Lanka is a perfect venue for the cyclist of any age or ability, with many safe trails criss-crossing the countryside.